ll7/paf22/doc/03_research/03_planning/Implementation.md

 ### <u>_Measure distance_</u>

 This module measures the distance to obstacles, especially cars, with the Lidar Sensor.
-The current distance value is published to the acting side.
-Keeping a safe distance is calculated by the acting.
+The current distance value is published to the acting side for keeping a safe distance (Adaptive Cruise Control).

 Input: